 Warren Buffett followed his father’s advice and went to the University of Pennsylvania’s prestigious Wharton School of Business — but only reluctantly.
 The man who has gone on to become the “Oracle of Omaha,” arguably the most successful investor of all time, completed his undergraduate education at the University of Nebraska before attending graduate school at Columbia University.

 Despite many years of schooling, Buffett doesn’t think college is for everyone and doesn’t base his hiring decisions on degrees, according to CNBC.

 - College: University of Pennsylvania and Stanford University

-Musk has a net worth of $26.6 billion, according to Forbes.
-He was also the highest-paid CEO in the world in 2018, according to The New York Times, with compensation totaling nearly $2.3 billion.
+Musk was the highest-paid CEO in the world in 2018, according to The New York Times, with compensation totaling nearly $2.3 billion.

 - College: Auburn University and Duke University